arceryz/ncryptor/README.md

 You can then place a shortcut to Ncryptor.exe somewhere like /Documents or /Downloads /Desktop where windows can find it.
 It will show up in the windows search menu.

-To setup the click-to-open functionality, go to Settings/Apps/Default Apps and then add an entry for *.aes* files.
+To setup the click-to-open functionality, go to Settings/Apps/Default Apps and then add an entry for *.aes files.
 Link to the extracted executable to compte the setup.

 # Feature requests

 This project aims to focus only on the encryption and decryption of text files, so please create an issue for anything in that context.
 I do not feel like creating an installer, because it makes the program more dependent on the system.
-This program is intended to be portable and usable from a USB drive.
+This program is intended to be portable and usable from a USB drive.git add